Twalen

 Twalen is a member of the pantheon of gods and demi-gods of Balinese mythology.

 He is considered to be a clown in contemporary Balinese stories.
 He frequently appears in the form of a servant in wayang.
-However, he is older and more powerful than all the Hindu gods, being really the elder brother of Shiva (Siwa in Balinese).
-His cognate in Javanese tradition is Semar.
+However, he is older and more powerful than all the Hindu gods, being the elder brother of Shiva (Siwa in Balinese).
+His counterpart in Javanese tradition is Semar.